tencent cloud

 Count/s

-Number of rows of data migrated to the target instance per second
+Number of commands for importing data into the target database per second in the incremental stage.

 MigrateLag